“Sometimes the simplest lessons are the most groundbreaking.” That truth is over 30 years old, but its words still resonate loud and clear.

 So as you might guess, the opposite absolutely holds true:

 The key to raising service levels is typically not buying MORE; it is buying EARLIER.
 Perhaps we’ll save that breakdown for another day.
 Here we’ll explore ‘buying later’ as a strategy to reduce inventory and challenge you to see if there’s opportunity to do so in your organization.

-Benefits of an advanced supply chain planning solution: those first few days
+How to reduce inventory in supply chain planning: those first few days